vimalhari/astrowind/README.md

-# AstroWind - Astro Website Template
+# Criztec Technologies Website

-A free and open-source template using **Astro 5.0** and **Tailwind CSS**.
-Perfect for creating fast, modern websites.
+Professional website for Criztec Technologies, built with **Astro 5.0** and **Tailwind CSS**.
+Fast, modern, and responsive.

 ## 🚀 Quick Start